brajeshwar/brajeshwar.github.io/_posts/2008/2008-06-26-end-task-in-linux.md

----
-layout: post
-title: The 'end task' procedure for Linux
+# The 'end task' procedure for Linux
----

 In our previous article -- <a href="/2008/linux-vocabulary/">Sharpen your Linux vocabulary</a> -- we visualized few commonly used terms in context with the Linux  operating system and its surroundings!
 I thank and appreciate the readers for  adding on a few more words.